Spider-Woman Costume History

 The original and most famous woman to take on the role of Spider-Woman was Jessica Drew.
 She was not only the first Spider-Woman in comic books but also had her own animated television series that lasted from 1979 to 1980.

-This would not only be Jessica’s main costume for her crime fighting career but also the one most people associate with Spider-Woman.
-This tight full body suit is brightly colored for the comic book world but bares a lot of similarities to the black widow spider.
-Rather than having the main color be black, the dominate color is red.
+This would not only be Jessica’s main costume for her crime-fighting career but also the one most people associate with Spider-Woman.
+This tight full-body suit is brightly colored for the comic book world but bears a lot of similarities to the black widow spider.
+Rather than having the main color be black, the dominant color is red.
 The red hourglass associated with black widows is then colored in yellow on her costume.
 Spider-Woman’s womanly curves are accentuated by having this hourglass shape placed in the center of her costume.

 Mattie Franklin’s first cameo appearance would be in the 1998 issue of Spectacular Spider-Man #262 and the following month she would make her first full appearance in Amazing Spider-Man #441.
 She would be a key player in Spider-Man’s world until the Grim Hunt storyline in 2010, when she was used as a sacrifice to resurrect Kraven the Hunter.

 Of all the costumes worn by the women to take on the role of Spider-Woman, Mattie’s original costume was the closest to their male counterpart.
 This is probably because unlike the other women, she actually took on the role of Spider-Man for a short period of time.
 The biggest difference between her Spider-Woman outfit and Spider-Man is the large skinny spider that is displayed across her chest.
-This thing looks more like a daddy longleg than the more typical shorter legged spiders often used on Spider-Man’s costumes.
+This thing looks more like a daddy longlegs than the more typical shorter-legged spiders often used on Spider-Man’s costumes.
 Rather than having a web mesh imprinted over the red section, Mattie went with a solid red.
-If not for the ridiculously long ponytail coming out the the back of her mask, this costume would have been a nice subtle change from the Spider-Man costume.
-Again, we find artist afraid that having a form fitting outfit, that shows everything is not enough to separate a male and female costume.
+If not for the ridiculously long ponytail coming out the back of her mask, this costume would have been a nice subtle change from the Spider-Man costume.
+Again, we find artists are afraid that having a form-fitting outfit that shows everything is not enough to separate a male and female costume.
 Seriously, that ponytail is longer than the Scorpion’s tail.

 Mattie attempted to find a costume vastly different than Peter Parker’s Spider-Man classic.
 Sadly, her efforts reminded me of the dreaded Wonder Woman biker shorts incident of the 1990s.
 This long sleeve, black, spandex suit looks like Mattie is ready to fight crime or race in the Tour de France.
 To add some semblance of a superhero feel, she wore a simple black masquerade mask and a small red spider symbol on her chest.
 For keeping her secret identity, she wore the red gloves and matching red boots.
 Sometime the boots would reach all the way up to her shorts and at other times they went slightly above the ankle.